Symmetric Yang--Mills theory in FLRW universes: Introduction and summary

 In this work, we consider the CSDR scheme applied both to straight $\mathbbm{R}\times G/H$ as well as warped $\mathbbm{R}\times_{a} G/H$ cylinders over (non-compact) symmetric spaces, where $a$ is a warping function.
-In particular, we also consider pure Yang--Mills theory with gauge group $G$ with the cosets $G/H$ being hyperbolic space $H^n\cong$ SO$(1,n)$/SO$(n)$, de Sitter space dS$_n \cong$ SO$(1,n)$/SO$(1,n-1)$, and anti-de Sitter space AdS$_n \cong$ SO$(2,n-1)$/SO$(1,n-1)$.
-The general treatment and geometrical construction for straight cylinders is developed at the beginning of Section \ref{sec2:CSDR}, where it will already become clear that, for the cases here considered, the dynamics of the gauge field reduce to that of a one-dimensional Newtonian particle subject to a quartic potential.
-After that, we derive the reduced Lagrangians and equations of motion for the three at hand.
-We naturally find that the complementary case of $S^n \cong$ SO$(n+1)$/SO$(n)$ discussed in \cite{Lechtenfeld_2018} fits neatly into the results obtained for the three non-compact cosets, which we will from there on out be able to include into all later considerations.
-Subsequently, we compute a closed expression for the energy-momentum tensor of these scenarios, revealing their perfect fluid structure for the two Riemannian slicings at hand.
+In particular, we consider pure Yang--Mills theory with gauge group $G$ with the cosets $G/H$ being hyperbolic space $H^n\cong$ SO$(1,n)$/SO$(n)$, de Sitter space dS$_n \cong$ SO$(1,n)$/SO$(1,n-1)$, and anti-de Sitter space AdS$_n \cong$ SO$(2,n-1)$/SO$(1,n-1)$.
+The general treatment and geometrical construction for straight cylinders is developed at the beginning of Section \ref{sec2:YM-CSDR}, where it becomes clear that the dynamics of the gauge field reduce to that of a one-dimensional Newtonian particle subject to a quartic potential.
+After that, we derive the reduced Lagrangians and equations of motion for the three cases at hand.
+We naturally find that the complementary scenario of $S^n \cong$ SO$(n+1)$/SO$(n)$ discussed in \cite{Lechtenfeld_2018} fits neatly into the results obtained for the three non-compact cosets, which we will from there on out be able to include into all later considerations.
+Subsequently, we compute a closed expression for the energy-momentum tensor of these scenarios, revealing their perfect-fluid structure for the two Riemannian slicings at hand.
 Finally, we give the analytic solutions to the equations of motion for the three systems, as they reduce to the dynamics of a Newtonian particle moving in an inverted or non-inverted double well.
 In Section \ref{sec3:GR}, we couple the $\mathbbm{R}\times H^3 $ case to gravity by considering an FLRW-type open hyperbolic cosmology.
-This is in analogy with the previous considerations of the $\mathbbm{R}\times$ SU$(2)$ case mentioned above.
-Naturally, the conformal invariance of Yang--Mills theory in four dimensions simplifies the Einstein--Yang--Mills system to a one-way coupling which in the end amounts to the Wheeler-DeWitt constraint, hence allowing us to solve the system analytically.
+This is in analogy with the previous considerations of the $\mathbbm{R}\times \SU(2)$ case mentioned above.
+Naturally, the conformal invariance of the Yang--Mills theory in four dimensions simplifies the Einstein--Yang--Mills system to a one-way coupling which amounts to the Wheeler--DeWitt constraint, allowing us to solve the system analytically.
 In Section \ref{sec4:warping}, we generalize our CSDR setup to warped cylinders $\mathbbm{R}\times_{a} G/H$.
 We show that the introduction of such a warping results in the addition of a Hubble-friction term in the equation of motion for the analog particle.
 A hyperbolic slicing of AdS$_{n+1}$ is briefly discussed and compared to the aforementioned spherical slicing of dS$_{n+1}$ as a simple example of the developments above derived.
+In Sec.~\ref{sec5:conclusion}, we summarize our findings and indicate possible applications of the general framework here developed to cosmology.